shuchi0503/2025-vehicle-idling/README.md

 - OATH

 I analysed zip codes that roughly cover the areas between 60th and 90th street, to be as accurately comparable to the 311 analysis as possible.
-I used [this UPS map] to refer to zip codes- (https://www.unitedstateszipcodes.org/)
+I used [this UPS map](https://www.unitedstateszipcodes.org/) to refer to zip codes.

 ### Analysis